-Individual sessions to assist students with writing papers and improving study skills are available to all students.
-Students enrolled in online courses may utilize this service via their Learning Management System.
-Students learn how to improve writing and language usage, how to cite reference sources, and how to compose papers according to course requirements and APA style guidelines.
-Study skills topics covered include how to improve note-taking, listening, reading comprehension, and time management.
+Students enrolled in courses at Oak Point University may utilize this service via the TutorMe Management System.
+Students are assisted virtually and learn to improve writing and language usage, how to cite reference sources, and how to compose papers according to course requirements and APA style guidelines.